 As many people know I have always argued for a sensible approach to public finances, and at both the County and Borough Councils I have always put forward costed budget alternatives based on imaginative but prudent financial planning as well as calling for a more...read more

 I am baffled by the Conservative’s manifesto pledge on Social Care.
 Currently if you need social care and have more than £23,000 in the bank you will need to pay for it yourself - but the amount you pay is capped at a maximum of £72,000.
-Crucially,...read more
+Crucially, unless you need to...read more

 Several people have asked my views about Brexit.
 It is well known that I voted to remain mainly because I was concerned about any economic ramifications of the decision.
 This remains my main focus, but more than anything I am a democrat.
 The decision to leave the EU...read more